What Is TMJ and Should I Worry? Jaw Pain After a Car Accident

 In some cases, your dentist or oral surgeon may recommend a mouth guard or splint to stabilize the TMJ and allow it to heal.
 Physical therapy, injections, and surgery are other possible treatments, but they should be considered only after more conservative measures have failed.

-You may also need to consult with a personal injury lawyer if your TMJ pain is the result of someone else’s negligence.
+You may also need to consult with a Michigan personal injury lawyer if your TMJ pain is the result of someone else’s negligence.
 An experienced attorney can help you get the compensation you deserve for your injuries, pain and suffering, and other losses.

 Can I Recover Damages from TMJ?